 Have you ever tried to watch TV online and seen the message “sorry this video is not available in your country”?.
 Foreign language TV is often blocked because the broadcasters don’t have the license to show programmes outside their own country.
-You can get around this problem by using a VPN service like hola, which allows you to pretend that you’re browsing from inside the country.
+You can get around this problem by using a VPN service which allows you to pretend that you’re browsing from inside the country.
 Using a VPN is totally legal, but violating broadcasting licensing agreements might not be, so watch at your own risk and don’t tell anyone I told you 😉

 Fun way #12 Change your phone settings

 Swap the language of your phone to the one you’re learning (but remember how to change it back!)

 Fun way #13 Change your Facebook settings

 Change the language of Facebook/twitter/whatever other social network you kids hang around on these days.

 Following a keep fit video in your chosen language is a good way to stay in shape and learn a language at the same time.
 It’s doesn’t matter if you don’t understand everything because you can follow along by watching.
 And it’s great for learning body parts as you’ll hear the same ones repeated over and over again.